 For each interview and phone call take detailed notes.
 Do not rely on your memory, which is far from perfect, especially if you need to do a lot of interviews in a short period of time.
 Instead, take structured notes, so that you can easily compare them afterward.
-You can also use scorecards to note applicants’ performance and systematize your observations.
+You can also use hiring scorecards or an assessment matrix to note of applicants’ performance and systematize your observations.

 Each decision that you make during the hiring process also needs to be documented and added to the candidate’s file.
 Performance predictions can help you improve your interviewing process over time, as you compare them with your chosen candidates’ actual performance.